Active Agreements: Active agreements are documented, legal agreements that have come into effect and are currently in force.

 Social and Environmental Impact Assessment (SEIA): An input to decision-making that seeks to evaluate the significant issues associated with a proposed undertaking (e.g., a resource development project) in order to predict and assess its likely positive and negative impacts.
 Depending on the scope of the SEIA, the examination of issues may extend to cumulative, transboundary or global impacts, as appropriate.
 Impact assessment typically includes establishing baseline data, analysis of alternatives, and determination of a management program to mitigate predicted impacts.

 Social Management: A management approach that identifies and manages social impacts, which are any positive or adverse consequences experienced by COIs resulting from the existence of, or changes to, our activities.
 Aspects of social management include our practices, capacity building, structures and systems.

 Steelmaking Coal: The various grades of coal that are used in the steelmaking process, including both coals to produce coke and coals that are pulverized for injection into the blast furnace as a fuel.
-Also known as metallurgical coal.
+Also known as coking coal and metallurgical coal.

 Tailings: Ground rock that has no economically recoverable mineral content.
 Tailings are materials rejected from a mill after recoverable valuable minerals have been extracted.

 Tailings Storage Facility (TSF): The collective structures, components and equipment pertaining to tailings impoundment and management including, but not limited to, dams and reservoirs, pipelines, spillways, drains, chutes, gates, intake towers, decant structures, tunnels, canals, low-level outlets, water treatment, control and release facilities, monitoring and surveillance installations, mechanical and electrical controls, power supply, and other appurtenances.

 Targets: Detailed performance requirements for achieving HSEC management objectives.
 Targets are quantifiable or verifiable.